mbeckh/msvc-common/actions/README.md

 ### Inputs for `analyze-report`
 -   `github-token` - The value of the Github API token (required).
 -   `codacy-token` - The value of the Codacy.com project API token (required).

+## License
+The code is released under the Apache License Version 2.0.
+Please see [LICENSE](../LICENSE) for details and [NOTICE](../NOTICE) for the required information when using the project in your own work.